BLUFAustralia’s decision to purchase nuclear-powered submarines was the right decision—but we need to start preparing now.

 - Work must commence on a new east-coast Navy base (Port Kembla may be the best choice).

-- Australia needs to make a substantial effort in restoring our relationship with France.
+- Substantial effort needs to be invested in to maintaining our close relationship with France.

 - Sep 2021 ASPI AUKUS nuclear submarine deal shows the world has changed

 - Sep 2021 Financial Times The nuclear technology behind Australia’s Aukus submarine deal